MaiA14/css-questions/README.md

 # CSS questions

 **1) What is CSS?**\
      CSS stands for Cascading Style Sheet.
-It is a popular styling language which is used with HTML to design websites.  cascading means the process of combining several
-     style sheets and resolving conflicts between them\
+It is a popular styling language which is used with HTML to design websites. cascading means the process of combining several style sheets and resolving conflicts between them.\
 **2)  How can you integrate CSS on a web page?**\
      - Inline method - It is used to insert style sheets in HTML document
      - Embedded/Internal method - It is used to add a unique style to a single document